 Soft grade exposure first, then add the hard grade

 Overall I am pleased with the progress made on this difficult negative, given that the contact proofs were so uninspiring.
 The additional exposure given at the base of the footbridge has worked well in the print.
-I will view the print for a while, as I feel there are other areas of the print that I may wish to fine tune before I am satisfied I have done my best with it.
+I will view the print for a while.
+There may be other areas of the print to fine tune before I am satisfied it is my best.